davidozhang/easy-test/README.md

 The hierarchy of the interface is as follows:

 - Select Target (enter 'list' to see all available targets)
-    * Test Target, Edit Slaves or Delete Slaves
+    * Test Target, Edit Slaves or Delete Slaves / Dedicated Auto-Trigger Interface
         * Select Slave (to Edit or Delete) (enter 'list' to see all available slaves)

 Travelling downwards of the hierarchy simply requires you to follow the program.
 Enter ```CTRL-C``` to move up the hierarchy.
 You can exit the program by entering ```CTRL-C``` at 'Select Target', or enter ```CTRL-D``` or ```CTRL-Z``` during execution.